Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 - **JavaScript Files**: Files containing JavaScript code, usually with a .js extension.
 - **Images and Multimedia**: A folder dedicated to storing images, videos, and other media assets.
 - **Miscellaneous Files**: Other files like fonts, icons, or third-party libraries.

+#### Setting Up a Basic File Structure
+- Guide on creating a basic directory and file structure for a simple HTML project.
+- Emphasize the importance of consistent naming conventions and organization.

 #### Example: Setting Up a Basic HTML File Structure
 Imagine you're creating a simple website.
 Here's how you might set up the files and folders: